 46 x 25 minute episodes

 Debuting on 29 July 1970, Ace of Wands introduced Tarot (Michael Mackenzie) was a young stage conjurer and escapologist of independent means (he lived in a luxurious penthouse apartment) whose youthful appearance concealed a mysterious background and a resourceful mind.

-Billed as a “20th Century Robin Hood with a pinch of Merlin and a dash of Houdini”, he was assisted in his adventures by Sam (Tony Selby) – a reformed ex-convict who had also been a seaman, gravedigger, fish porter, fairground boxer and bodyguard – and his orphaned stage partner and fellow telepath, Lulli (Judy Loe) who he met when her beach buggy collided with his sports car.
+Billed as a “20th Century Robin Hood with a pinch of Merlin and a dash of Houdini”, he was assisted in his adventures by Sam (Tony Selby) – a reformed ex-convict who had also been a seaman, gravedigger, fish porter, fairground boxer and bodyguard – and his orphaned stage partner and fellow telepath, Lulli (Judy Loe) who he met when she backed her beach buggy into his E-type Jag.

 In the background perched Ozymandias – a Malayan Fishing Owl (in a non-speaking role, obviously!).

 In the final season, Tarot moved to a houseboat on the Thames (named Joker III), and Sam and Lulli were replaced by brother and sister duo, Chas (Roy Holder) and Mikki (Petra Markham).

 Conveniently Mikki also shared Tarot’s telepathic powers, and she worked as a reporter.
 Chas was her photographer.
 Mr Sweet (now based at a university) also featured again.

 Many restrictions were placed on filming: No more than three minutes of outside filming were permitted per episode, and locations were limited to a 30-mile radius of the Teddington studio.